 PREVENTION

-• Keep brooders and coops clean and dry. (warm, wet conditions such as soiled, damp, brooder bedding, provide the ideal environment for eggs to multiply quickly).
+- Keep brooders and coops clean and DRY, DRY, DRY!
+Warm, wet conditions such as those in a dirty, damp brooder provides the ideal environment for coccidia to rapidly multiply.

 bird inside coops, 10 square feet per bird in the run, and 6 square inches of